Matilda of Hainaut: Refusal to marry John of Gravina

 The new king of Naples, Charles II's son Robert, saw opportunity in Matilda's uncertain position.
 Robert schemed to once more put his family on the throne of Achaea, despite Philip of Taranto having renounced the principality only three years prior.
 Robert's straightforward plan was simply to marry his younger brother, John of Gravina, to Matilda.
 In 1317, Matilda refused the proposal, unwilling to enter into a third political marriage.
 Undeterred, Robert then sent his emissaries to bring Matilda to Naples by force.
 In 1318, she was forced by Robert to go through a marriage ceremony with John, after which John immediately assumed the title of Prince of Achaea.
 Despite the ceremony and John's assumption of the title, Matilda continued to refuse to recognize John as her husband.
-As part of his efforts to legitimize John's rule of Achaea, Robert then, on 13 June 1318, forced Matilda to choose between recognizing John as her husband and signing away her rights to the principality.
+As part of his efforts to legitimize John's rule of Achaea, Robert then, on 13 June 1318, forced Matilda to choose between recognizing John as her husband or signing away her rights to the principality.
 This arbitrary interference with Matilda's rights caused her brother-in-law, Odo IV of Burgundy (who was Louis's designated heir) to protest on her behalf and she also appealed to the Republic of Venice for aid.
 Venice however did nothing and Odo was soon silenced by Philip of Taranto purchasing his claims.
 Though Matilda was allowed to go on a pilgrimage to Rome, Robert kept constant watch over her to ensure that she did not escape from his reach.

 Helpless and without allies, Matilda was transported to Avignon in 1321 and dragged in front of Pope John XXII who ordered her to obey Robert and marry John of Gravina.
 Even in the face of the pope, Matilda remained defiant and refused to marry John, this time stating that she had already secretly married Hugh de la Palisse, a Burgundian knight whom she was very attached to.
 This secret marriage had taken place at some point between her abduction to Naples and her arrival to Avignon (1318–1321).
 Hugh was probably among the knights that had travelled to Achaea alongside her husband in 1316.
 Though this relieved her of recognizing John as her husband, their "betrothal" being broken off, Robert used the secret marriage as an excuse to revoke the principality from her.
 As justification Robert pointed to the 1289 agreement with Matilda's parents that she was not to remarry without royal Neapolitan consent.
 For good measure Robert in September 1322 also fabricated a story that Hugh de La Palice was attempting to have him killed and that Matilda was in on the crime.
 Matilda was thus not only deposed but also arrested for an imaginary crime.
 In a ceremony at the papal court on 5 January 1322, John of Gravina was finally formally invested as Prince of Achaea by Robert.